What is the MSc in Veterinary Education?

 MSc in Veterinary Education

-The MSc in Veterinary Education comprises two compulsory modules:
+The MSc in Veterinary Education is taught online only, and comprises the above plus two compulsory modules:

 - Educational Research methods – Qualitative and Quantitative (15 credits)

 What will I learn?

 On successful completion of the programme, you will be better able to:

 - Evaluate educational theories, methods and practice which can be applied to Veterinary Education